kauncoder/test_errors/README.md

-This is a repository for unit testing issues across different OS and architectures
+This is a repository for testing issues across different OS and architectures